Apple's mettle in India tested in squabble over anti-spam app

 But its pleas have gone unheeded and its competitors are not making the same arguments.

-Samsung Electronics builds all its Indian phones locally and last month opened the world’s biggest mobile manufacturing plant on the outskirts of New Delhi - which is slated to become an export hub.
-A key supplier for China’s Xiaomi, another major Apple rival, this week said it would spend $200 million to build a plant in southern India.
+Samsung Electronics (005930.KS) builds all its Indian phones locally and last month opened the world’s biggest mobile manufacturing plant on the outskirts of New Delhi - which is slated to become an export hub.
+A key supplier for China’s Xiaomi (1810.HK), another major Apple rival, this week said it would spend $200 million to build a plant in southern India.

 The steep tariffs are exacerbating sales woes for Apple in India, where it has to rely on a network of distributors to supply devices.
 Competition among retailers has led to rampant discounting, at both physical stores and online, and Apple’s policy to keep prices uniform within a single market has collapsed in India.